donFrenzel/Fortran-90-Projects/libdonmat/READMEdonmatlib.md

 **linearindependence(inMatrix)**
   - This function just outputs a 0 if linearly dependent and a 1 if linearly independent and takes a matrix as its only argument.

-**
+**outerproduct(vector1,vector2)**
+  - This function outputs the matrix outer product of two vectors.
+Input is two vectors, the output is their outer product in matrix form.

+**kroneckerproduct(matrix1,matrix2)**
+  - This function computes the kronecker product of two matrices.
+It takes two matrices as input and has their product as output.

+**hessenberg(matrix)**
+  - This function takes a matrix as input and converts it into Upper Hessenberg Form, which happens to be the output.

+**eigenvalshouseholder(matrix, iterations=50)**
+  - This function computes the eigenvalues of any matrix using the QR Algorithm with Householder Reflections.
+It outputs the eigenvalues in sorted order, from greatest to least, in a single array.
+It has a default of 50 iterations, but may be set to whatever you may please.

+**eigenvectors(matrix,eigenvalues)**
+  - This function takes a matrix and an array of eigenvalues as input arguements and outputs the matrix of eigenvectors.

+**solvesystem(matrix)**
+  - This function takes a matrix as input and basically reduces it to gaussian form to then solve for the x1,x2,...,xn present in the matrix.
+It does so in the far-right column, and outputs the values there as an array of type real 'solutions'.
+Useful for solving systems of equations.

 ### Subroutines:
-*Note, all subroutines require you to write 'call (name of subroutine)' *Also, subroutine outputs must be entered as inputs, as subroutines can only use existing input values as outputs.
+*Note, all subroutines require you to write 'call (name of subroutine)'* *Also, subroutine outputs must be entered as inputs, as subroutines can only use existing input values as outputs, hence why all of the below (except print) have some of their inputs listed as outputs*

 **printmatrix(matrix)**
   - This subroutine simply prints the matrix to the terminal.
 It has no output and it's input is just the matrix.